Accelerator Data Mapping, Tableau for Slack enhancements, and more

 Tableau for Slack enhancements

 Collaborate on insights more effectively with the Tableau app for Slack.
-The latest enhancements make it even easier to put data at the centre of every conversation and decision.
+The latest enhancements make it even easier to put data at the center of every conversation and decision.
 Now, you can:

 - Share Tableau content with context.
-Links now produce previews so your team can quickly recognise – and act on – relevant information.
+Links now produce previews so your team can quickly recognize–and act on–relevant information.

 - Easily search for and share Tableau content in direct messages and channels.

-- Get to insights faster by conveniently accessing your recents and favourites from the app homepage.
+- Get to insights faster by conveniently accessing your recents and favorites from the App homepage.